 Below are some tips that Uber, Lyft and law enforcement have assembled to help ensure a safe ride-sharing experience:

-Even though you may have already verified the make, model and license plate of the Uber vehicle before entering, police recommend taking an additional step of photographing the back of the car (capturing the make, model and license plate), and texting it to a friend or loved one, so that if anything bad does happen, there is a record.
+Even if you have verified the make, model, and license plate of the Uber vehicle before entering, police recommend taking additional steps by photographing the back of the car (clearly capturing the make, model, and license) and sending it to a friend or loved one.
+This way, if anything does happen, there is a record.

 Uber Assault Attorney Resources